 ‘Cast what?’
 Sirius asked.

-‘The Fidelius Charm.
+‘The Fidelius.
 Gabby will be our secret keeper.
 Dumbledore can’t send me to the Dursleys if he can’t find me.’

 ‘I can do it,’ Sirius offered.
 ‘Wouldn’t you rather Voldemort comes after me?’